Athena Methodology

 Our scoring system is designed to prevent manipulation:

-• No single factor dominates: Even perfect outcome alignment only gets you to 22/100.
+• No single factor dominates: Even perfect outcome alignment won't carry a score alone.
 You need balance across all dimensions.

 • Verifiable outcomes: We check claims against real market data, not sentiment or likes.